 The Flemish primitives

-The northern provinces were not very prominent until the 15th century.
-Artistic production remained of modest quality, except in the art of miniature painting, which reached its peak with the three Limbourg brothers.
-They produced the Très Riches Heures of the Duke of Berry
+Until the 15th century, the northern provinces were of little interest.
+Artistic production remained of modest quality, except in the art of miniature painting, which reached its apogee with the three Limbourg brothers.
+They produced the Très Riches Heures du Duc de Berry, a masterpiece of illumination.

 The singularity of Jerome Bosch

-The unique work of Bosch (1453-1516) combines late Gothic, fantasy, humanism and the thoughts of Erasmus and Thomas More.
-Endowed with an immense culture, he is a spiritual man who expresses his religiosity in scenes of an amazing technical mastery.
-His work is also moralizing, it is about chaos, a world ruined by sin.
-Admired during his lifetime, Bosch continues to inspire artists from all walks of life.
+The unique work of Bosch (1453-1516) combines late Gothic fantasy, humanism and the thoughts of Erasmus and Thomas More.
+Endowed with an immense culture, he was a spiritual man who expressed his religiosity in scenes of astounding technical mastery.
+His work is also moralistic, dealing with chaos and a world ruined by sin.
+Admired during his lifetime, Bosch continues to inspire artists from all horizons.

-Influenced by Bosch but also by Italy, Pieter Bruegel, known as the Old or the Elder (1525-1569), lived in an era troubled by the Reformation and war.
-He differentiates himself by his sense of space and the importance he gives to the nature that surrounds humans.
+Influenced by Bosch, but also by Italy, Pieter Bruegel, known as the Old Man or the Elder (1525-1569), lived in an era troubled by the Reformation and war.
+What sets him apart is his sense of space and the importance he places on the natural world surrounding human beings.

 The Baroque of Rubens

-The struggles against Spanish oppression that raged in the 16th century resulted in a slowdown in artistic activity.
+Struggles against Spanish oppression in the 16th century led to a slowdown in artistic activity.
 Artists left to study in Italy.
-But once independence was gained, prosperity hit the northern cities.
+But once independence was achieved, prosperity returned to the cities of the North.
 The schools of Haarlem, The Hague, Delft, Leiden and Amsterdam fostered a sense of national identity.
-During the so-called Golden Age, historical paintings were abandoned in favor of portraits; religious subjects were simplified and humanized.
+During the so-called Golden Age, historical paintings were abandoned in favor of portraiture; religious subjects were simplified and humanized.

 In this context, Peter Paul Rubens (1577-1640) glorified the past power of the Netherlands in the tradition of the Counter-Reformation, and from 1600 onwards, mythology and the Italian model.
 Rubens grew up in Antwerp, where he studied with painters who taught him chiaroscuro.
-He then travelled to Italy where he acquired a formidable pictorial culture and received commissions from the aristocracy.
-Back in Antwerp, Rubens lightened his palette and became in 1608 the court painter of Albert of Austria and Isabella of Spain, two great patrons.
-Rubens, newly married, moved into the house that had become the Rubenshuis, which housed his studio and his collection of antique sculptures.
-He received commissions from all the nobles of Europe, carried out diplomatic missions and was knighted in 1624.
-His mythological scenes of great expressive power are the quintessence of the Baroque.
+He then spent time in Italy, where he acquired a formidable pictorial culture and received commissions from the aristocracy.
+Back in Antwerp, Rubens lightened his palette and in 1608 became court painter to Albert of Austria and Isabella of Spain, two great patrons of the arts.
+As a young married man, Rubens moved into the house that had become the Rubenshuis, which housed his studio and his collection of antique sculptures.
+He received commissions from all the nobles of Europe, undertook diplomatic missions and was knighted in 1624.
+His highly expressive mythological scenes are the quintessence of Baroque.

 Rembrandt's chiaroscuro

 Rembrandt (1606-1669) exalts in his works his questioning of human destiny.
-He was only eighteen years old when he opened his studio in Leiden, after having trained with an emulator of Caravaggio.
-In a country that was establishing itself as a commercial power, the bourgeoisie wanted to have their portraits painted.
-Rembrandt settled in Amsterdam to meet their demands
+He was only eighteen when he opened his studio in Leiden, after training with an emulator of Caravaggio.
+In a country that was establishing itself as a commercial power, the bourgeoisie were keen to have their portraits painted.
+Rembrandt settled in Amsterdam to meet their demands.

-In 1632, he painted Anatomy Lesson, a painting that broke with the laws of the genre.
-The composition is centered on the figure of Professor Tulp.
+In 1632, he signed The Anatomy Lesson, a painting that broke with the laws of the genre.
+The composition focuses on the figure of Professor Tulp.
 This painting, which met with considerable success, launched the young Rembrandt.
 Commissions poured in.
-Among the first portraits painted in Amsterdam were two of the young Saskia, whom he married in 1634.
-Five years later, already rich and famous, he moved into a bourgeois residence, the Rembrandthuis - Rembrandt's House, which became a museum.
+Among the first portraits he painted in Amsterdam were two of the young Saskia, whom he married in 1634.
+Five years later, already rich and famous, he moved into a middle-class residence, the Rembrandthuis - Rembrandt's House, now a museum.
 But an avalanche of tragedies befell him, culminating in 1642 with the death of his wife while he was finishing The Night Watch (now in the Rijksmuseum).
-His painting was disliked and commissions became scarce.
-Isolation and ruin, far from overwhelming him, detached him from the constraints of the world.
+His painting was disliked, and commissions were few and far between.
+Isolation and ruin, far from overpowering him, detached him from the constraints of the world.
 Rembrandt freed himself from pictorial conventions in favor of spirituality and emotion.
-At the age of 63, he died in total solitude
+At the age of 63, he died in total solitude.

 Back to naturalism

 The truculent Frans Hals (1580-1666) is like his characters.
-The work of this free-spirited and playful artist contrasts with the rigor of the times.
+The work of this free-spirited, playful artist contrasts with the rigor of the times.
 He arrived in Haarlem at the age of 10.
-Despite his fame, his troubles with the authorities led him to end his life in the Haarlem hospice, where the Frans Hals Museum Hof now stands.
-As a painter of human expression, his style is at its most vivid in the hundred or so portraits he painted: drinkers, singers, smokers, bon vivants and other common people inhabit this work full of color and energy.
+Despite his fame, his run-ins with the authorities led him to end his life in the Haarlem hospice, where the Frans Hals Museum Hof now stands.
+A painter of human expression, it is above all in the hundred or so portraits he signed that his style is at its most vivid: drinkers, singers, smokers, bon vivants and other common folk inhabit this work full of color and energy.

 The genius of Van Gogh